water fasting: the benefits of a 5 days fast are real

 Do you have to eat every 4 hours or you are “starving” if you don’t?

-Do you pay attention to what you are eating?
+Are you paying attention to what you’re eating?

 How fast or slow?